Plymouth Colony: First winter

 On December 21, 1620, the first landing party arrived at the site of Plymouth.
 Plans to build houses, however, were delayed by bad weather until December 23.
-As the building progressed, 20 men always remained ashore for security purposes while the rest of the work crews returned each night to the Mayflower.
+As the building progressed, 20 men always remained ashore on guard while the rest of the work crews returned each night to the Mayflower.
 Women, children, and the infirm remained on board the Mayflower, and many had not left the ship for six months.
 The first structure was a common house of wattle and daub, and it took two weeks to complete in the harsh New England winter.
 In the following weeks, the rest of the settlement slowly took shape.
 The living and working structures were built on the relatively flat top of Cole's Hill, and a wooden platform was constructed atop nearby Fort Hill to support the cannon that would defend the settlement.

 During the winter, the Mayflower colonists suffered greatly from lack of shelter, diseases such as scurvy, and general conditions on board ship.
 Many of the men were too infirm to work; 45 out of 102 pilgrims died and were buried on Cole's Hill.
-Thus, only seven residences and four common houses were constructed during the first winter out of a planned 19.
+Only seven residences and four common houses were constructed during the first winter out of a planned 19.
 By the end of January, enough of the settlement had been built to begin unloading provisions from the Mayflower.

 The men of the settlement organized themselves into military orders in mid-February, after several tense encounters with local Indians, and Myles Standish was designated as the commanding officer.
 By the end of the month, five cannons had been defensively positioned on Fort Hill.
 John Carver was elected governor to replace Governor Martin.

 On March 16, 1621, the first formal contact occurred with the Indians.
-Samoset was an Abenaki sagamore who was originally from Pemaquid Point in Maine.
-He had learned some English from fishermen and trappers in Maine, and he walked boldly into the midst of the settlement and proclaimed, "Welcome, Englishmen!"
+Samoset was an Abenaki sagamore originally from Pemaquid Point in Maine.
+He had learned some English there from fishermen and trappers, and he walked boldly into the settlement and proclaimed, "Welcome, Englishmen!"
 It was during this meeting that the Pilgrims learned how the previous residents of Patuxet had died of an epidemic.
-They also learned that an important leader of the region was Wampanoag Indian chief Massasoit, and they learned about Squanto (Tisquantum) who was the sole survivor from Patuxet.
-Squanto had spent time in Europe and spoke English quite well.
-Samoset spent the night in Plymouth and agreed to arrange a meeting with some of Massasoit's men.
+They also learned that an important leader of the region was Wampanoag Indian chief Massasoit, and they learned about Squanto (Tisquantum), the sole survivor from Patuxet.
+Squanto had spent time in Europe and spoke fluent English.
+Samoset spent the night in Plymouth and agreed to arrange a meeting with Massasoit's men.